ToolShedTested

 Rail vs. plunge design: Rail saws (tile moves on a sliding rail through a fixed blade) produce cleaner, more consistent straight cuts — standard for professional use.
 Plunge saws (tile is stationary, saw head plunges down) are better for L-cuts and outlet cutouts but require more operator skill for straight-line accuracy.

-Rent vs. buy: If you're doing one tile project, renting a professional-grade saw (often a DEWALT D24000S or equivalent) from a home center for $60–80/day produces better results than buying a budget saw.
+Rent vs. buy: If you're doing one tile project, renting a professional-grade saw (often a DEWALT D24000S or equivalent) from a home center at the current retailer price/day produces better results than buying a budget saw.
 If you tile multiple rooms per year or do periodic bathroom remodels, buying the SKIL mid-range or DEWALT pays back in 2–3 rentals.

 FAQ